Health & Safety and Operations

 Event Management Plan

-All Events will be required to adhere and demonstrate how the Events will comply with COVID -19 Restrictions as per Northern Ireland Government legislation and Public Health Agency Advise.
-Event Organisers will be required to include up-to-date relevant legislation and Public Health Agency Advise when planning an Event.
 Events can have many associated risks.
 These can arise from an unusual site, small/large numbers of people, the moving of equipment, as well as weather conditions, crowd control and traffic management.
 All of the above, and many others, can create a variety of potential hazards.
 All events organisers have a responsibility to thoroughly assess risks to help reduce or remove potential dangers to staff and attendees and members of the public.
-Template Risk Assessment can be downloaded below, (Risk Assessment templates should be amended to include COVID-19 restrictions) HSE have further details on Risk Assessments
+Template Risk Assessment can be downloaded below, HSE have further details on Risk Assessments

 Northern Ireland Ambulance Service (NIAS)